nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/api-gatsby/executors/build.md

 Build a Gatsby app

-Options can be configured in `workspace.json` when defining the executor, or when invoking it.
+Properties can be configured in workspace.json when defining the executor, or when invoking it.
 Read more about how to use executors and the CLI here: https://nx.dev/react/getting-started/nx-cli#running-tasks.

-## Options
+## Properties

 ### color